Skip to main content

 Main Characteristics

-Giant pandas are large, black and white colored bears that feed on bamboo.
-They live in China where they inhabit mainly mountainsides with dense bamboo forests.
+Giant pandas are large, black and white bears that feed almost exclusively on bamboo.
+They live in China and their habitat is mainly mountainsides with dense bamboo forests.
+Unfortunately, they're one of the most threatened species, because there are only 500-1,000 left.
+This is why they're a symbol of wildlife conservation.

 ADVERTISEMENT - ARTICLE CONTINUES BELOW